FP&A C&P Business Performance Senior Analyst

 Job Description:

-The role will be the part of The Finance Business & Technology (FBT) organization at bp is modernizing and digitizing finance activities.
+You will be the part of The Finance Business & Technology (FBT) organization as bp is modernizing and digitizing finance activities.
 Within FBT, the Financial Planning and Analysis (FP&A) team plays a critical role in driving end-to-end process control and compliance.
-The FP&A team is instrumental in delivering best-in-class financial insights and analysis to support business decisions, while also chipping in to the standardization of our processes and driving operational excellence.
+The FP&A team is instrumental in delivering best-in-class financial insights and analysis to support business decisions, while also contributing to the standardization of our processes and driving operational excellence.
 By joining the FP&A team, you will be part of a group that brings additional value to bp through innovative financial strategies and solutions.

-This role will sit within the Finance FP&A organization and will be accountable for delivering business planning and performance management and business partnering support for specific Business/Functions.

-The Business Performance Senior Analyst role involves delivering business planning and performance management products for the business.
-This position requires working with onsite technical and finance teams across different geographies to gain a deep understanding of the business context.
+The Business Performance Senior Analyst role involves delivering business planning and performance management products for a large Oil and Gas business.
+This position requires partnering with onsite technical and finance teams across different geographies to gain a deep understanding of the business context.
 The key objective is to develop and deliver insightful financial products that enable effective business financial performance management and support decision-making.

-The role demands good engagement skills and the ability to manage conflicting priorities while meeting collaborator expectations.
-It also involves giving to the cost performance management agenda, supporting core FP&A processes, and maintaining a proactive business partnering relationship between finance and business teams.
+The role demands good engagement skills and the ability to manage conflicting priorities while meeting stakeholder expectations.
+It also involves contributing to the cost performance management agenda, supporting core FP&A processes, and maintaining a proactive business partnering relationship between finance and business teams.

-The incumbent would be potentially required to work under alternative shift arrangements to ensure appropriate overlap hours with European or British time zones.
+You will be working with a team of finance professionals as part of the Financial Planning and Analysis (FP&A) organization.
+The FP&A organization is an exciting new team being established by bp to create a centre of expertise in the areas of business planning, budgeting and forecasting, financial analysis and economic evaluation.
+The role will regularly interact and be the main contact point for Business/Functions senior leadership.
+In addition to the FP&A team, you will also be partnering with the local finance team and various technical and leadership teams in onsite locations.

 At bp, we provide the following environment & benefits to you: